And in today’s review, we are going to be looking at both of these topics in-depth.

-By looking at these phrase “HTC One M8 Review” in Market Samurai, I can see that page one of Google is very difficult to achieve for this.
+By looking at the phrase “HTC One M8 Review” in Market Samurai, I can see that page one of Google is very difficult to achieve for this.
 So using even longer phrases is crucial

-In such a competitive niche you only have the choice of targeting long tail keywords.
+In such a competitive niche you only have the choice of targeting long-tail keywords.

 You can use Google Keyword Planner to find similar phrases to the main topic of your post.

 Another method some bloggers use it s a keyword suggestion tool like Hit Tail Pro.

 I recommend targeting 2 or 3 such phrases in your post to spread the benefits and chance of getting SEO.

 There are a few tactics that you can use to achieve good SEO even without achieving page one with these words:

 One of the things you really have a lot of control over is your on-site SEO.
 These are the elements on your site that Google looks at when indexing your site for search.